 If you’d like to get a little chi chi and if your leftover asparagus isn’t overcooked, try this Springtime Asparagus Tart with Ham & Mushrooms from Five Heart Home.
 It calls for a pound of asparagus but that can be fudged, especially with all the other ingredients in the recipe.

 Spread toasted bread with goat or cream cheese, top with chopped leftover asparagus.
 There are plenty of recipes; do a search to find one that suits your taste.

 Serve leftover asparagus cold with a creamy dip or an aioli, like this Roasted Garlic Aioli with Asparagus from Epicurious.

 8. cold in a salad:

-Serve leftover asparagus cold in a salad, perhaps one combined with quinoa and a fantastic dressing like this Main Dish Salad.
+Serve leftover asparagus cold in a salad, maybe one combined with quinoa and a fantastic dressing like this Main Dish Salad.
 It calls for grilled asparagus, but any leftover asparagus will be just fine.
+It’s pictured above.

 9. cold in a greek salad:

 You’ll WISH for leftover asparagus once you see this recipe for a Greek-inspired Asparagus, Tomato, Kalamata & Feta Salad from Kalyn’s Kitchen.

 A bit of leftover asparagus is fantastic in salad bowls, especially when combined with a grain or pasta to stretch it.
 You’ll never guess this salad from Two Peas & Their Pod could start with a little leftover asparagus.

 Transform lackluster leftover asparagus into a take-out style asparagus similar to these Take-out Style Beans.
 Use a hot pan, start the seasonings first and just cook through for a minute to sear the asparagus.